 Berea College has developed policies and procedures, offers educational programs, cooperates with local law enforcement agencies, and supports a Department of Public Safety to enhance the safety and security of its students, employees, and guests.
 The college recognizes shared responsibility for the welfare of the community.
 This publication, in addition to outlining the institution’s efforts in this regard, reminds students and employees of their personal responsibility to take prudent precautions and to inform others, especially Public Safety, about known safety hazards or security concerns.
 More detailed information on the following sections can be found in the Catalog and Student Handbook or by calling the departments of Public Safety or Student Life.

 Department of Public Safety

-The Department of Public Safety provides 24-hour service to the campus employing 14 full-time staff which includes a Director, two team leaders, a Security Specialist, Coordinator of Operations and Communications, five full-time Officers, four full-time Telecommunicators, and fifteen Student Associates who work 10 hours or more each week.
+The Department of Public Safety provides 24-hour service to the campus employing 14 full-time staff which includes a Director, two Team Leaders, a Security Specialist, Coordinator of Operations and Communications, Motor Pool Coordinator, seven Officers, three full-time Telecommunicators, and fifteen Student Associates who work 10 hours or more each week.
 None are sworn law enforcement officials.
 The department works closely with the Berea Police Department and other local law enforcement agencies when appropriate and necessary.
 Current signed agreements with local and state law enforcement agencies are limited to radio communication and motor vehicle license information.

 Officers’ expertise includes law enforcement, criminal and accident investigation, security patrol and crime prevention, fire safety, hazardous materials, defensive driving, parking and traffic control, basic first aid, and CPR/AED.

 Public Safety is located inside Woods-Penniman on the first floor.
 Dispatchers are on duty at the office 24 hours a day to answer calls for assistance and information.
 The department also has maps and brochures available with general information on the College and College Square businesses.

 The Student Right to Know and Campus Security Act (Clery Act)